 11. Notice What the Fear Feels Like in Your Body

 When someone is dealing with an unpleasant emotion, they tend to either try to make it go away or obsess about it.
 Try approaching the feeling with curiosity about how it shows up in the body.
 Find a quiet place to sit and take a few breaths to get grounded.
-Then, scan the body from feet to head.
+Then, try a body scan meditation where you scan the body from feet to head.

 Notice any sensations, discomfort or even parts of the body that feel neutral or pleasant.
 Notice where the fear lives in the body and focus on the physical sensations, for example, “I notice that my chest feels tight”.